tdtran/box-android-sdk-v2/README.md

 Building
 --------

-### Eclipse

 The Android SDK depends on the [Box Java SDK][java-sdk], so you must first import it into your workspace and make sure it builds.
 Import the Android SDK second and make the Java SDK a build dependency.

+* 1. In your workspace, clone java sdk: git clone git@github.com:box/box-java-sdk-v2.git
+* 2. In your workspace, clone android sdk: git clone git@github.com:box/box-android-sdk-v2.git

+### Eclipse
+* 3. In eclipse, import the two projects.
+File->Import->General->Existing Projects into Workspace, then select these two projects.
+* 4. Copy jar files in java sdk library to your android project.
+   - If you don't have a "libs" folder under your android project root folder, create one.
+   - In "libs" folder(BoxJavaLibraryV2/libs) of java sdk project, copy the non-testing jar files into your android libs folder.
+They are: commons*.jar, http*.jar, jackson*.jar.
+* 5. Add box android sdk as an android library project: Open properties of your project, select "Android", on bottom "Library" section, click "Add...", add BoxAndroidLibraryV2.
+* 6. Resolve possible conflicts.
+In case your project already referred to different version of a jar our sdk refers, there would be a conflict.
+Choose the best version and replace the jar in both projects.
+We recommend you always use the latest version, or the version that's more stable if you know.

 ### Ant

+* 3. Follow the instructions in [Box Java SDK][java-sdk]'s
+readme on how to build it.
+* 4. Copy the the built BoxJavaLibraryV2.jar to
+BoxAndroidLibraryV2/libs.
-First clone the [Box Java SDK][java-sdk] and follow the instructions in its readme on how to build it.
-Copy the the built BoxJavaLibraryV2.jar to BoxAndroidLibraryV2/libs.
-You can then use Ant to build the project like you would with any other Android library.
+* 5. You can then use Ant to build the project like you would with any other Android library.
 The simplest way to do this is by running `ant debug`.
+* 6. Resolve possible conflict, same as step 6 in eclipse build instruction.

 ### Gradle (Experimental)